furycd001/No_Border-XFWM_Theme/README.md

 ---

-_Someone told me that you can create this no-border theme for other window managers such as mate, cinnamon & openbox etc. You apparently just need to change the name of xfwm4 to your choosen desktop environment.
+_You can create this no-border theme for other window managers such as mate, cinnamon & openbox etc. You just need to change the folder namings to match that of your choosen desktop.
 I have not tested this out as of yet but I don't see why it shouldn't work._